 FROM temp_customer t

 -- Insert records

-The default behavior of Redshift COPY command is to automatically run two commands as part of the COPY transaction:
+By default, the Redshift COPY command automatically runs two commands as part of the COPY transaction:

 - “COPY ANALYZE PHASE 1|2”